Sobeston/zig.guide/chapter-1.md

 ```

 # Unions

+Zig's union's allow you to define types which store one value of many possible typed fields; only one field may be active at one time.

 Bare union types do not have a guaranteed memory layout.
 Because of this, bare unions cannot be used to reinterpret memory.
 Accessing a field in a union which is not active is detectable illegal behaviour.